 In our first session, we’ll talk about what brought you to therapy and what you’d like to get out of it.
-I’ll ask some questions to get to know you better and understand your goals, but I’ll also go at your pace.
+I’ll ask some questions to get to know you better and understand your goals.
 You can expect a comfortable and supportive space where we start building a roadmap for your progress together.

 Clients often tell me I’m relatable, easy to talk to, and nonjudgmental.
 I bring structure and clarity to the therapy process, helping you feel more in control of your emotions and goals.
-I balance support with real talk, so you always feel encouraged while also being gently challenged to grow.
+I balance support with real talk, so you always feel encouraged while also leaving you something to work with after each session.

 I have extensive experience using CBT to help clients identify and reframe unhelpful thought patterns that contribute to distressing emotions and behaviors.
-In my practice, I use CBT to collaboratively explore cognitive distortions, implement structured thought-challenging techniques, and develop coping strategies that promote long-term behavioral change.
-I find it especially effective with clients experiencing anxiety, depression, and mood disorders, offering them a practical and goal-oriented framework for understanding and managing their symptoms.
+In my practice, I use CBT to collaboratively explore unhelpful ways of thinking and develop coping strategies that promote long-term behavioral change.
+I find it effective with clients experiencing anxiety, depression, and mood disorders, offering them a practical and goal-oriented framework for understanding and managing their symptoms.

 ACT is a powerful modality I use to help clients shift their relationship with difficult thoughts and emotions by fostering psychological flexibility.
 In practice, I guide clients to clarify their values, accept what is outside of their control, and commit to actions aligned with their goals.
 This approach is especially helpful for clients dealing with anxiety, trauma, and life transitions, as it promotes self-compassion and long-term behavioral change through value-driven living rather than symptom elimination alone.